aekendig/aekendig/content/authors/admin/_index.md

 - Visitors
 ---

 I'm an ecologist and postdoctoral researcher at the University of Florida.
-My research chips away at the large question of "What make ecological communities tick?" with the ultimate goal of increasing appreciation and protection of biodiversity.
+My research aims to understand processes structuring ecological communities with the ultimate goal of increasing appreciation and protection of biodiversity.
 I use experiments, data synthesis, and mathematical modeling to study plant and microbial communities experiencing disturbances, including nutrient enrichment and invasive species.